anilsathyan7/Portrait-Segmentation/README.md

 22. Instead of using an explicit softmax layer as the final layer of the model during training, pushing this **softmax** activation into the cross-entropy loss layer(with **from_logits=True**) significantly simplifies the loss computation and makes it more **numerically stable**.
 In the training dataset, the input images may be encoded in **jpg** format for saving memory; but the segmentation masks should be saved in **png** format(lossless).
 Also during preprocessing step, ensure that you use **nearest neighbour interpolation**  while resizing the segmentation masks(hard labels).
 23. A fully quantized tflite seems to be significantly slower than float32 version, while performing inference on a pc using tflite python interpreter.But for **mobile CPUs**, considerable speedup can be observed.
 On the other hand, the quantized model gives more than **10x** speed-up on a **edge TPU** compared to the float32 model on **CPU**.
 24. No amount of skillful **post-processing** and attempting to extract useful data from the output will make up for a **poor model choice**, or one where too many **sacrifices** were made for **speed**.
+25. Recently, many vendors like Apple, Huawei and Qualcomm have come up with their own **Vision API's, NPU's, DSP's, ISP's** etc. The performace of these devices seems to be on par with the high-end PC's.
+After model exporting, we can directly run them on **high resolution** images in real-time.
+However, many of the features are still **experimental**, some are **not open-source** and there is a **lack of proper standardization** among the hardware and software vendors in this domain.

 ## TODO